rtlee9/flattening/readme.md

 # Flatten Wood Slabs

-This project is a CLI tool for generating G-code for flattening wood slabs.
-It allows users to specify the width, length, stepover, depth, and other parameters to generate customized G-code for their specific flattening needs.
+This project is a CLI tool for generating G-code for flattening wood slabs on a CNC machine.
+It allows users to specify the width, length, stepover, depth, and other parameters to generate G-code to flatten a given slab.

 ## Usage